 How Do You Prove that it is 'Significant'?

 - Having a mental health professional on your side would be a good (such as the child's counselor) idea;

 - Having parents with major issues such as substance abuse, for example helps; or

-> In the grandparent access cases that we have handled, the problem is usually a new spouse.
+In the Grandparent access cases that I have handled, the problem is usually a new spouse.
 For example, there is a contentious divorce.
-Dad’s parents get to see the kids when dad has possession, but mom won’t let dad’s parents see the kids.
-There is no case for the grandparents here, because they see the kids.
-But then imagine that dad remarries a woman who does not like his parents.
-She makes dad stop allowing the kids to see his parents.
-Then, the grandparents would have the right to file a suit.
+Dad's parents get to see the kids when Dad has possession, but Mom won't let Dad's parents see the kids.
+There is no case for the Grandparents here, because they see the kids.
+But then , imagine that Dad remarries a woman who does not like his parents.
+She makes Dad stop allowing the kids to see his parents.
+Then, the Grandparents would have the right to file a suit.

-> We have handled a bunch of these cases.
-Usually the grandparents get custody, first temporarily and then at the end permanently.
+I've handled a bunch of these cases.
+Usually the Grandparents get custody, first temporarily and then at the end permanently.
 Sometimes it is just temporary, for example when one parents has an out-of-control drinking problem that eventually gets better.
-In other cases, we think that the parents did not want to be parents and were secretly happy that the grandparents got custody.
+In other cases I think that the parents did not want to be parents, and were secretly happy that the Grandparents got custody.

-> A note on money: As we have said, being able to outspend your opponent in litigation is a big plus, and can often mean victory.
-Usually grandparents are able to spend more money than their children can on one of these cases.
+A note here on money.
+As I've said, being able to outspend your opponent in litigation is a big plus, and can often mean victory.
+Usually Grandparents are able to spend more money than their children can on one of these cases.
 Older couples tend to be more financially secure and have more savings than a younger couple.
 In those situations, they can often get what they want just by filing and making it known that it is going to be very expensive litigation.